clearwind-ca/service-catalog/docs/design-notes.md

 ## GitHub App access

-* The long term goal is to keep the permissions needed by the GitHub App to the minimum needed to satifsy the needs of the project.
+The long term goal is to keep the permissions needed by the GitHub App to the minimum needed to satifsy the needs of the project.
+Currently they include:

+* `Write contents to repo`: because the health checks run GitHub Actions.

+## Running health checks

+Health checks are passed to an external service, in this case GitHub Actions.
+This is done because those health checks could involve whatever business logic you need.
+It could be pulling down, building and running arbitrary code to see if conforms with your standards.
+By passing this through GitHub Actions, we can use that platform for running any arbitrary code you might like in a safe and controlled environment.

+Because GitHub Actions allows self hosted runners, you can send these jobs back to a local system.

+Having code run elsewhere, means that we can keep our Docker container simple and focused on it's goal of collecting information about the services in your system.